University of Glasgow

 Please look at all available projects and select which one(s) you wish to apply for.
 Our themes are:

-• Project supervisory teams will assess applicants and put forward their top choice for interview (plus a reserve).
-Applicants are encouraged to approach and communicate with potential project supervisors ahead of applying.
+- Project supervisory teams will assess applicants and put forward their top choice for interview (plus a reserve) of those shortlisted.
+PLEASE NOTE THAT THIS DOES NOT MEAN SUPERVISORS HAVE TO APPROVE APPLYING CANDIDATES.
+There is no need to approach supervisors ahead of applying unless you wish to.
 Please note that applications will be considered for the programme in general and not for individual projects, with all applicants being in open competition for programme entry.

-Applicants meeting eligible criteria should complete application form via UofG portal, uploading all supporting documentation requested.
+Applicants meeting eligible criteria should complete application form via UofG portal, uploading all supporting documentation requested, specifically including Recruitment Information Form, which must be completed for applications to be reviewed.

-PLEASE COMPLETE AND UPLOAD NorthWestBio Recruitment Information Form 2023/2024 SHORTLISTING WILL BE BASED ON THIS INFORMATION ONLY.
-IF A RECRUITMENT INFORMATION FORM IS NOT UPLOADED WITH YOUR APPLICATION AND SUPPORTING DOCUMENTATION, YOUR APPLICATION WILL NOT BE CONSIDERED.
+PLEASE COMPLETE NorthWestBio Recruitment Information Form 2024/2025 AND UPLOAD SCREENSHOT OF FINAL SIGNED PAGE.
+SHORTLISTING WILL BE BASED ON THIS INFORMATION ONLY.
+IF A RECRUITMENT INFORMATION FORM IS NOT COMPLETED AND PAIRED WITH CANDIDATE APPLICATION, YOUR APPLICATION WILL NOT BE CONSIDERED.

 Shortlisted candidates will be invited for interview.
 At interview, applicants will be asked to give a brief presentation about their experience and how it provides a strong fit for the programme.
 They will also be asked questions standardised across panels from each Institution.